 Is off-label use dangerous or risky?
 Should you ever take a prescription drug off-label?

 Other research has linked off-label use to higher rates of side effects and adverse reactions.
 In a study published in JAMA Internal Medicine in January, the rate of side effects was 54% higher.

-More advice on these questions is below.
-But first, there’s a new and vigorous debate around off-label use.
+There’s a new and vigorous debate around off-label use.
 More precisely, the promotion by drug companies of off-label use.
 It started a few years ago and got kicked into high gear last year.
 At stake is whether drug companies get more leeway to actually promote off-label use to doctors.

 In my view, that is dangerous and we should all be concerned.
 Here’s the short version of what’s afoot.

 FDA rules prohibit drug companies from advertising and promoting off-label uses to doctors (or the public).
 But you could call the rules weak.
 Over the years, the companies have taken advantage of that weakness.
 They do so because of the potential profits.
 If they can build momentum behind an off-label use, they make more money.
 Sometimes lots more.

 In fact, the potential rewards are so substantial that drug companies routinely test the limits of the laws and risk big penalties.
 Two numbers telegraph this point.
 Over the past 25 years, the federal government has collected around $15 billion in civil and criminal fines from pharmaceutical companies for off-label promotion.
 But experts estimate that sales of the drugs involved in those cases yielded pre-tax profits that are at least 10 times that amount — $150 billion.